-These assignments are available in MyLab Bonus Projects are due at 11:59pm Eastern Time on the listed due date.
-Late submissions will not be accepted.
+These assignments are available in MyLab IT (/go/mylab-it/).
+MyLab Bonus Projects are due at 11:59pm Eastern Time on the listed due date.
+Late submissions will not be accepted and extensions will not be granted for any reason.
 Grades for MyLab Bonus Projects may not be appealed.